COSMIC-SETI/cosmic-vla-automator/docs/vlass-automation.md

 We know that VLASS scans overlap in RA, so we can constrain target sources to lie in a strip narrower than the primary field of view of the telescope.
 The targets to be observed are given in red.
-By limiting them within the primary field of view centered on C<sub>1</sub>, we ensure that each source is recorded for a full transit of the primary field of view.
+By limiting them within the primary field of view centered on C, we ensure that each source is recorded for a full transit of the primary field of view.

 ![Fig. 3](diagrams/vlass_3b.svg)